stephenjust/de2-video-processor/README.md

 9. Right-click on a `*_bsp` project, select "Nios II", "Generate BSP"
 10. Right click on a project, select "Run As" > "Nios II Hardware"

+## Asset Files
+Copy the contents of the `data` directory to the root of a FAT16-formatted SD card.